Bayhaqieee/2024_2025_FPDB/README.md

 This Dataset will be used as our data for Training and Testing for our Model related to our Project!

 ---
-# BudayaKita

-Welcome to the **BudayaKita**!
-This project focuses on building a robust machine learning model for **Batik pattern classification**, , celebrating the rich diversity of **Indonesian Batik**.
-The dataset includes various Batik images and accompanying notebooks to facilitate training and testing of the model!

----

 ## Dataset Purpose👨‍🔬